 About the Mayor

-He is the third Executive Mayor of Mansfield following Tony Egginton's 12-year term and Kate Allsop's four-year term.
+He is the third Executive Mayor of Mansfield and is in his second term following Tony Egginton's 12-year term and Kate Allsop's four-year term.

 Andy grew up on Mansfield's Ladybrook Estate with his dad, who was a miner, and his mum, who was a cleaner.